-Facilities: Guidelines to provide a flexible, functional, attractive and adaptable library space based on the disabilities in formats they can use Answer requests for information or initiate a referral within one working day Provide users with basic training on the effective use of technologies necessary to access electronic and other non-print resources (licensed or otherwise) Provide users with basic instruction on the use of the online library catalogue Communicate basic principles of digital and information literacy and incorporate these principles into existing information service delivery instruction on the use of the online library catalogue Prepare information guides to inform users about the availability of resources on a specific topic or issue Maintain a social media presence that actively engages library users and non-users Incorporate digital and information literacy principles into existing programming and user instruction Cooperate with other agencies in the community to provide up to date community information figure 10 cm 10 electronic or other non-print resources (licensed or otherwise) • Provide users with training in digital and information literacy • Assist users in using resources available in makerspaces • 8,500 sq. ft.
-790 sq. m. needs of the community. requirements and best practices for considerations when planning a public library facility.
-Accessibility: Guidelines to ensure access to the library, the library's collection, and the library's staff for the entire community.
-Please access Best Practices for Public Libraries in Alberta for detailed requirements and best practices for accessibility in public libraries.
+Facilities: Guidelines to provide a flexible, functional, attractive and adaptable library space based on the needs of the community.
+Accessibility: Guidelines to ensure access to the library, the library's collection, and the library's staff for the disabilities in formats they can use Answer requests for information or initiate a referral within one working day Provide users with basic training on the effective use of technologies necessary to access electronic and other non-print resources (licensed or otherwise) Provide users with basic instruction on the use of the online library catalogue Communicate basic principles of digital and information literacy and incorporate these principles into existing information service delivery 5,200 sq. ft.
+483 sq. m.
+Please access Best Practices for Public Libraries in Alberta for detailed requirements and best practices for public Libraries in Alberta for detailed requirements and best practices for accessibility in public libraries. instruction on the use of the online library catalogue Prepare information guides to inform users about the availability of resources on a specific topic or issue Maintain a social media presence that actively engages library users and non-users Incorporate digital and information literacy principles into existing programming and user instruction Cooperate with other agencies in the community to provide up to date community information 6,900 sq. ft.
+641 sq. m. electronic or other non-print resources (licensed or otherwise) Provide users with training in digital and information literacy Assist users in using resources available in makerspaces 8,500 sq. ft.
+790 sq. m. entire community.
 Resource Sharing: Guidelines on the lending of local library resources to users of other public libraries and beyond.
 Please access Best Practices for Public Libraries in Alberta for requirements and best practices for resource sharing in public libraries including the staff expertise required to locate and make available the information or the library resources.